GalactHD/crystalbyexample/src/content/examples/enums.md

 Enums have values and are numbered starting from 0.
 The default value of a constant in the enum can be changed, and all subsequent constants in order will be updated accordingly.

 Enums accept the use of both symbols and constants, but this only works in certain cases, such as in methods.

+Enums can have methods, because enums are just a class (like everthing on Crystal)

 ```crystal
 enum Status